stempz101/gym-app/README.md

 scripts/mongo-keyfile.sh
 ```

+**!Warning!** Before executing docker-compose, be sure that all `.sh` files in "scripts" package have LF line endings.

 After that, you will be able to run the application using the following command:
 ```bash
 docker-compose run -d